BonsonW/slorado/README.md

 # slorado

-Slorado is a simplified version of [Dorado](https://github.com/nanoporetech/dorado) built on top of SLOW5 format and reduced dependecies so that it can be easily compiled (relatively).
-A minimum g++ version required is 5.4.
+Slorado is a simplified version of [Dorado](https://github.com/nanoporetech/dorado) built on top of SLOW5 format and reduced dependecies so that it can be (relatively) easily compiled.
+A minimum g++ version of 5.4 is required.

-Not all the features in Dorado are implemented and performance is not the key goal of slorado.
-The purpose of slorado is mainly for learning purposes.
-For a feature rich version of Dorado that supports SLOW5 (called slow5-dorado) can be found [here](https://github.com/hiruna72/slow5-dorado).
+The purpose of Slorado is mainly for learning purposes.
+Slorado is slower than Dorado and not all features are implemented.
+A feature rich version of Dorado that supports SLOW5 (called slow5-dorado) can be found [here](https://github.com/hiruna72/slow5-dorado).

 ## Compilation and running